yarsiemanym/advent-of-code-2021/day06/README.md

 After 256 days in the example above, there would be a total of `26984457539` lanternfish!

-_How many lanternfish would there be after 256 days?`
+_How many lanternfish would there be after 256 days?_

+Your puzzle answer was `1693022481538`.